ariktheone/ATLC-Design-DSP-driven-Urban-Traffic-Control-in-VHDL/README.md

 - **Design Code**: VHDL code implementing the ATLC system, defining states, state transition logic, and output signals.
 - **Testbench Code**: VHDL code for simulating the traffic light system, setting up the simulation environment, and applying stimuli.
-- **README.md**: Detailed description of the project, including its objectives, methodology, results, and conclusion.

 ## Image Positions